hexpm/hexpm/lib/hexpm_web/templates/docs/self_hosting.html.md

 * creating public/versions
 ```

 and that's it!
-Now, all we need to do is start a HTTP server that exposes the `public` directory and point Hex clients to it.
+Now, all we need to do is start a HTTP server that exposes the `public` directory and we can point Hex clients to it.
 However, let's add a package to our repository first.

 To publish a package you need to copy the tarball to `public/tarballs` and re-build the registry.
 You can build your own package (using [`mix hex.build`](https://hexdocs.pm/hex/Mix.Tasks.Hex.Build.html)) or simply use an existing one.
 Let's do the latter: